krzosa/software_rasterizer/README.md

 box.
 In this box every pixel gets tested to see if it's in the triangle.
 In this clipping stage the box is clipped to the image metrics - 0, 0, width, height.

+## Source reading guide

+* main.cpp contains all the relevent drawing routines, including the optimized triangle rasterizing and other stuff like rendering text bitmaps
+* base files act as a standard library
+* base.cpp contains used data structures
+* os_windows_base.cpp contains platform specific code that base partially depends on
+* os_windows_multimedia.cpp deals with creating a window, creating a writable framebuffer etc.

 ## Building

 1. Download Visual Studio and Clang